 The Phosphate Group: The Energy Connector

 Specifically, the phosphate group is attached to the 5' carbon of the deoxyribose sugar of one nucleotide and to the 3' carbon of the deoxyribose sugar of the adjacent nucleotide.
 This linkage, called a phosphodiester bond, creates the sugar-phosphate backbone that runs along the entire length of the DNA molecule.
 The negatively charged phosphate groups also contribute to the overall negative charge of DNA, which is important for its interactions with positively charged proteins involved in DNA packaging and regulation.
-Furthermore, the breaking of phosphodiester bonds releases energy, which is used in various cellular processes.
+On top of that, the breaking of phosphodiester bonds releases energy, which is used in various cellular processes.

 The Nitrogenous Base: The Information Carrier